kristo-aun/egd-web/docs/TOMCAT.md

 keytool -list -keystore egd.truststore
 ```
 <br/>Truststore should only contain root CAs.
 Default EGD truststore contains www.sk.ee certificates for Mobile-ID authentication purposes.

+## Email

+Using Java email service requires you to to trust external service providers.
+Here is how to trust Gmail by adding their base64 certificate to truststore.
+By default Gmail's certificate is already in egd.truststore.

+    openssl s_client -connect smtp.gmail.com:465 > gmail.crt

+Now remove everything except the certificate and then add the certificate to truststore

+    keytool -import -alias smtp.gmail.com -keystore egd.truststore -file gmail.crt